Nearsoft/jobs/readme.md

 * We are currently using tools like: Google Analytics, Optimizely, FullStory, & Facebook
 * We will be running back-to-back experiments to increase our sales conversion rate
 * This engineer will need to setup analytics, measure, devise an experiment with our team, and then perform any analytics/instrumentations/changes

-## Senior Front End Engineer (2)
-🍽

-* At least 5 years experience working as part of a software development team
-* Expert in HTML5, CSS3 and JavaScript (ES6)
-* Experience with modern front end frameworks like AngularJS, React.js or Vue.js
-* Passion for mastering collaborative software development
-* Comfortable coding in your high level language of choice: we code primarily in Python and JavaScript
-* Strong communication skills

-### Nice to have

-* Experience with Agile development
-* Experience developing distributed web services and Microservice architectures
-* Experience working with RESTful APIs
-* Experience applying the SOLID principles
-* Deep understanding of refactoring and design patterns
-* Experience with GraphQL, Relay, Flux application architecture
-* Experience with Python
-* Experience with CouchDB, Elastic Search or other NoSQL databases
-* Experience with Configuration Management Systems (Puppet, Vagrant, Docker, Ansible)
-* Experience with Cloud Computing Platforms
-* Knowledge of Linux systems and Internet Protocols

 ## Senior Software Engineer